modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

     b = rand(1000)
 );
 ```

+For better visualization, the `@benchmark` macro shows performance histograms:

 \advanced{
 Certain computations may be [optimized away by the compiler]((https://juliaci.github.io/BenchmarkTools.jl/stable/manual/#Understanding-compiler-optimizations)) before the benchmark takes place.